retext-project/retext/configuration.md

 and fill the "icon theme" field with the icon theme being used.

-By default Qt (the toolkit used by ReText) can correctly detect icon theme only on KDE and on a fixed list of Gtk+-based environments (when the gtk platformtheme is used).
+By default Qt (the toolkit used by ReText) can correctly detect icon theme only on KDE and on a fixed list of GTK-based environments (when the gtk platformtheme is used).

 If you don't know name of your icon theme, look at the names of